mli43/MusicMagician-IDS-final/Report.md

 ## 2 Related Work

+For the Data by Year page of this application, we incorporated information that aims to provide some context for trends in the data.
+We conducted research into the history of Western music in the 20th century, as Western music makes up the bulk of this dataset.
+The sources we used for contextual information to explain these trends are cited at the bottom of each page, if any souurces were used.
+The trajectory of our research was dictated by first inspecting the trends in the Data by Year dataset, picking out notable changes in the trends (eg. a large change in the values for acousticness starting in the 1950s), and using that as a starting point for events to look into.

 ## 3 Methods

+### 3.1 Data by Year
+This page inspects the Data by Year dataset which aggregates the music characteristic values of all songs in the dataset released in the same year.
+Below, we discuss the content shown on this page and the design of its layout.

+#### 3.1.1 Page Content

+#### 3.1.2 Page Design

 ### 3.3 Data by Song
 In this section, we summarize the steps we took for data cleaning, design choices, and developing Streamlit application for the Data by Song page.